Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/HorizontalPodAutoScaler.md

 - **Custom Metrics:** HPA can scale based on custom metrics provided by external sources or custom metrics adapters.

 ### **7. Integration with Cluster Autoscaler**
 - **Cluster Autoscaler:** Works at the infrastructure level to add or remove nodes based on the overall resource requirements of the cluster.
-Combining HPA with Cluster Autoscaler ensures that there are enough nodes to accommodate the scaled pods.

 ### **8. Best Practices**
 - **Set Appropriate Metrics:** Ensure that the metrics used for scaling are appropriate for the application's performance characteristics.